gruntwork-io/terraform-aws-utilities/modules/request-quota-increase/README.md

 }
 ```

+### What happens when you run `destroy`

-When you run `terraform destroy`, it won't affect your current quotas neither your existing
+When you run `terraform destroy` on this module, it does not affect your current quotas or your
-quota requests.
+existing quota requests.
+In other words, you don't have to worry about quotas being reset to old
+values; once they have been increased, they stay that way!